 It turns out, tongue thrusting is a primitive reflex in newborns that is associated with feeding.
-You might find that when you touch your baby's lips, out comes her tongue in anticipation of sucking milk or formula.
-In response to hunger or in anticipation of food, some babies stick their tongue out to signal it's time to eat.
-In fact, the presence of this reflex reflects an unreadiness for solid food and prevents your baby from choking substances her body is not ready to handle, according to Loving Care.
+You might find that when you touch your baby's lips, out comes her tongue in anticipation of feeding time... but not once solid foods are on the menu.
+In fact, the presence of this reflex indicates an un-readiness for solid food and prevents your baby from choking substances her body is not ready to handle.

 "It’s their own body saying, 'I’m not ready for this, I still need my breast milk or formula.'
 With time it should go away and baby will happily take food from a spoon," says Dr. Jean Moorjani, a pediatrician at Orlando's Arnold Palmer Hospital for Children, in an interview with Romper.

-Infants often signal whether they've had enough to eat or are still hungry with their tongue.
+Infants often signal whether they've had enough to eat with their tongue, too.
 So when your infant sticks out her tongue and turns away form your breast or her bottle, she's clearly had plenty to eat and is refusing more.

 "It’s surprising, but it’s their first way of playing with their parents," says Dr. Moorjani.
 "It’s the baby’s first way to imitate.
 It’s so formative in a baby’s brain and they have an expected reaction.
 It’s a game of prediction and reliability."